For users who are comfortable with writing their own posterior

 One complication in updating the predictor matrix while the sampler

-must leave the sampler in an internally consistent state.
-During warmup
+leave the sampler in an internally consistent state.
+During warmup this

 sampling is used to guarantee that no leaf nodes are empty.
 This is